robbiehume/CS-Notes/README.md

 ## Misc. tips
 * To look through a wiki contents inside collapsable sections, search through the edit page
 * Could create markdown pages in the repo and link to them from the wiki pages
+  * Can also add sample code into the repo